InsectQY/Moya-Codable/README.md

 # MoyaCodable
-An extension for Moya that converts JSON data into Decodable objects.
+An extension for Moya and RxSwift that converts JSON data into Decodable objects.

 # Requirements
 - Swift 4+